The following were early orphanages in Melbourne and suburbs:

 FAMILYSEARCH - GEELONG AND WESTERN DISTRICT PROTESTANT ORPHANAGE ADMISSION RECORDS AND CARD INDEX 1870-1946

-Includes minute books 1870-1913, 1930-1933.
-Original records in possession of the Geelong Historical Records Centre, Geelong,
+This includes minute books 1870-1913 and 1930-1933.
+Original records were in possession of the Geelong Historical Records Centre, Geelong,

 FAMILYSEARCH - THE AUSTRALIAN PRESBYTERIAN CALENDAR AND EDUCATIONAL REGISTER FOR VICTORIA 1877